nishanc/powerpoint-slide-timeline/README.md

 # Powerpoint Slide Timeline

-This VBA script generates a timeline indicator/ progress bar on the botton of each slide of your presentation
+This VBA script generates a timeline indicator/ progress bar on the button of each slide of your presentation

 ![Screenshot](/Screenshot.png)